SQL Commands

 DROP TABLE temporary_data;

-DROP TABLE IF EXISTS temporary_logs;
+DROP TABLE IF EXISTS old_logs;

 CREATE INDEX

-Creates an index on table columns.
+Creates an index on table columns for faster queries.

 Basic Syntax